FallAngel1337/P2P-File-Sharing/README.md

 - [How to use?](#how-to-use)

 ## Todo list
-- [ ] Create the listen client daemon to send the requested file.
+- [X] Create the listen client daemon to send the requested file
+- [ ] Make the seeder multi-client
+- [ ] Use the download folder
 - [ ] Do soem code refactoring (readability)
 - [ ] Use protobuf instead of JSON?